ricounet67/ownCloudOSX/README.md

 ```
 sudo launchctl load /Library/LaunchDaemons/homebrew.mxcl.nginx.plist
 ```
-The default configuration currently active so it will listen on port 8080 instead of the HTTP default port 80.
+The default configuration currently active so it will listen on `port 8080` instead of the HTTP default `port 80`.
 Ignore that for now:
 ```
 curl -IL http://127.0.0.1:8080
 ```